 And where are the potential champions in this current group?
 “For the next three years, as well as Joshua, we have maybe 4/5 athletes in the group who can run for World or Olympic honours”.
 These include Peruth Chemutai (3000m steeplechase) and Sarah Chelangat (Youth Olympics Gold at 3000m).

 As for what's next for Addy?
-He says that he his focused on working toward Tokyo 2020, possibly with an extended stay in Uganda beforehand.
+He says that he his focused on working toward the Tokyo Olympics, possibly with an extended stay in Uganda beforehand.
 After that he can judge the success of the programme and decide what happens next.

 What really came across in our conversations is Addy's passion for running and for developing potential.
 It’s obvious that he is utterly athlete-centred and his passion is in the connection with and development of his athletes.
 He rarely talks up his work, approach and achievements.
 His last words as he shows me a recent video of his team on a tough session in a beautiful, green hilly glade were: "spending time working with these boys, this is what makes me happy".